 Re-building global governance architecture with regional blocks may serve to strengthen the “supporting structures” of the edifice of the global economy – with hardly any attention paid to coordination among regional arrangements, most of the coordination and regulation was focused on the nation state level or the level of global institutions.
 A globalization process that is based on integration and cooperation among regional blocks may harbor the advantage of being more sustainable and inclusive compared to the core-periphery paradigm of the preceding decades

 Most importantly, “syndicated regionalism” offers the possibility of additional lines of communication, economic cooperation and crisis resolution at a time when the fragilities in the global economy are transcending national borders and taking on regional dimensions (hence IMF’s greater focus on evaluating regional economic vulnerabilities).
-A coordinated approach to regionalism allows the world economy to transcend some of the country-to-country barriers to economic cooperation regional “economies of scale”, while at the same time potentially attenuating the risks of confrontation among the competing integration projects.
+A coordinated approach to regionalism allows the world economy to transcend some of the country-to-country barriers to economic cooperation, exploit regional “economies of scale” in advancing economic cooperation, while at the same time potentially attenuating the risks of confrontation among the competing integration projects.
 The latter in recent years are increasingly directed toward the formation of mega-regional blocks (the race to mega-regionalism) that in turn harbour ever greater dividends as well as greater risks.